-Vision 2025, and it's supporting delivery plans comes to a natural conclusion in March 2025, while the Council is proud of all it has achieved with Vision 2025 there is much more to do to make Lincoln achieve its potential, while improving the lives of it's residents, businesses and communities.
-Work has now commenced on the development of a new plan, which will continue to progress a vision for both the City and Council through to 2030.
-It will set out initially the priorities and actions that the
+The Council's current Vision 2025, and it's supporting delivery plans comes to a natural conclusion in March 2025, while the Council is proud of all it has achieved with Vision 2025 there is much more to do to make Lincoln achieve its potential, while improving the lives of it's residents, businesses and communities and progressing the council's long-term vision.
+The Council's new Vision 2030 builds upon it's progress of Vision 2025 and 2020 and forms phase three of the Council's vision for the City.
+It presents a roadmap to address today's most pressing issues while embracing opportunities for the future, progressing a vision for both the City and Council through to 2030.